blazej25/measurements-app/Bugs.md

 - [ ] GasAnalyzerCheckSCreen: the equipment should be loaded from the eqipment base (low priority feature)
 - [ ] Add csv support for HomeScreen
 - [ ] Add csv support for GasAnalyzerCheckScreen
+- [ ] Fix json internal storage file loading for the gas screen
+- [ ] Add default file name suggestions when exporting measurements.

 ## In progress

-- [ ] Add data bars for gas analyzer check calculated values
 - [ ] Add localization to the gas analyzer check screen
-- [ ] Add csv support for flows
-- [ ] Add default file name suggestions when exporting measurements.

 ## Done